 toasted grainy bread, optional for serving

 Warm olive oil over medium heat and add the sliced onion and fennel.
 Let cook stirring only occasionally but keeping an eye so they don’t burn, until deep golden brown and sweet, approximately 20-25 minutes.
 Add in the diced carrot, celery and red pepper flakes and cook until starting to soften, 5-6 minutes.
 Sprinkle in the ginger, coriander and cinnamon and stir so the spices coat the vegetables.
 Pour in the stock, lentils, thyme and coconut milk and bring to a boil.
 Reduce heat to a gentle simmer and cook for 35-45 minutes.
 Lentils should be cooked through and still hold their shape without being mushy.
+Add in the chopped kale and cook for another 5-6 minutes.
 Serve with fresh thyme leaves, a drizzle of oil, lots of fresh ground pepper and red pepper flakes if you like it extra spicy.
 Serve with charred grainy bread on the side.